Incentivized Network Dynamics in Digital Job Recruitment: Introduction

 \section{Introduction}

-The digital revolution, spearheaded by online platforms, has dramatically reshaped the formal job market, leading to a surge in digital recruitment platforms and job-matching algorithms \cite{wheeler2022linkedin}.
-Despite these advances, recruiting \emph{passive candidates}---individuals not actively seeking a job but willing to consider attractive offers---remains a pressing challenge \cite{villeda2019use}.
-According to LinkedIn, about 70\% of potential candidates are categorized as passive; among them, 85\% are open to new job opportunities if approached with a compelling offer \cite{linkedin2015}.
-While effective in matching job openings with suitable candidates, existing job recommendation systems struggle to convert passive candidates due to their disinterest in job-seeking \cite{dekay2009business}.
-This results in high matching rates but low conversion to actual hires, particularly in sectors like Information and Communications Technology and Data Science.
-Therefore, it is crucial to develop effective mechanisms to engage this cohort.
-This research is driven by the interest of a company in solving this real-world problem.
+Digital platforms have reshaped how people search for and are matched to jobs, with online recruitment systems and job-matching algorithms now central to labor markets \cite{wheeler2022linkedin}.
+Despite these advances, recruiting \textit{passive candidates}, i.e., individuals not actively seeking a job but willing to consider attractive offers, remains a pressing challenge \cite{villeda2019use}.
+According to LinkedIn, about $70\%$ of potential candidates are categorized as passive and, among them, $85\%$ are open to new opportunities if approached with a compelling offer \cite{linkedin2015}.
+While effective in matching job openings with suitable candidates, existing recommender systems struggle to convert passive candidates due to their disinterest in job-seeking \cite{dekay2009business}.
+This creates a skills gap in domains such as ICT and Data Science that are in short supply of active candidates.
+Our work is directly motivated by a collaboration with a recruitment company that is successfully experimenting with incentive-based referral strategies to engage passive candidates, yet lacks a theoretical framework to analyze and optimize them.

-Propagation through social networks has been studied in several domains \cite{newman2011structure}.
-A fundamental problem in viral marketing strategies is to select the most influential nodes to trigger a large cascade of adoptions within a social network \cite{domingos2001mining,richardson2002mining}.
-One of the simplest models of this kind called \emph{Independent Cascade} (IC) model, was investigated in \cite{goldenberg2001talk,goldenberg2001using}: an initial seed of nodes receive the information, and then, in discrete steps, active nodes try to influence its inactive neighbors.
-Their success, therefore, depends on the propagation probability of their ties.

-In \cite{kempe2003maximizing}, the authors provide the first provable approximation guarantees for efficient algorithms for this problem.
-Through computational experiments and theoretical analysis based on submodular functions, the researchers demonstrate that a natural greedy strategy achieves solutions that are provably within 63\% of optimal for several classes of models.
-They show that their algorithms significantly outperform node-selection heuristics based on degree and distance centrality, providing practical and effective solutions for maximizing influence spread in social networks.
-In \cite{waniek2020computational}, the authors take inspiration from the IC model and focus on finding the optimal sequence of nodes to activate for maximizing diffusion.
-They investigate the computational aspects of strategic diffusion through complex contagion, particularly in the context of seed selection, and show that greedy and majority solutions cannot have better than a logarithmic approximation guarantee.